wojciech-kulik/filenav.nvim/README.md

 ### Example 1

 - You visit files: 1, 2, 3, 4
-- You go back to file 2 using keybindings
+- You go back to file 2 using `:FilenavPrev` multiple times
-- You navigate to file 5
+- You navigate to file 5 using Telescope
 - The history will be: 1, 2, 5

 ### Example 2

 - You visit files: 1, 2, 3, 4
 - You go back to file 2 using Telescope
-- You navigate to file 5
+- You navigate to file 5 using Telescope
 - The history will be: 1, 2, 3, 4, 2, 5

 ## Installation